-They should be knowledgeable about the current market and set realistic expectations for your home buying timeline and price point.
+A good real estate agent will have access to neighborhood knowledge including comparable sales, local history and neighborhood demographics.
+They should also be knowledgeable about the current market and set realistic expectations for your home buying timeline and price point.

 Generally, the buyer and seller may have representation from separate agents.

-Oftentimes, they can claim dual agency, meaning they claim to represent both seller and buyer in a home transaction.
+Oftentimes, they can declare dual agency, meaning they claim to represent both seller and buyer in a home transaction.
 However, at the end of the day, their primary duty is to the seller.
 For this reason, it’s wise to hire your own agent to represent your interests in the transaction.

+A buyer’s agent, on the other hand, will have fiduciary duty to you, the home buyer.
 This means they have a responsibility to act in your best interest, making sure your private information is confidential and accounting for all documents and funds in the home transaction.

-When You Should Consider Purchasing a Home Without a Real Estate Agent
+When You Should Consider Purchasing A Home Without A Real Estate Agent